 To enter the safe harbor election in TaxSlayer ProWeb, from the Federal Section select:

 - Miscellaneous Forms

 - Enter the title "Sec 1.263(a)-1(f) de minimis safe harbor election"

 - Include in a single line the following information:

 - The taxpayer's name, address, and SSN, plus

 - A statement to the effect that "For the year ending [month day, year], [the taxpayer] elects the de minimis safe harbor under Treas.
 Reg.
 1.263(a)-1(f) for its tax year ending December 31, [year]", with the appropriate information entered for the bracketed items.

 When you print the return, the election will be includes on its own page headed "Election Explanations".

 Effective for taxable years beginning on or after January 1, 2016, the Internal Revenue Service in Notice 2015-82 increased the de minimis safe harbor threshold from $500 to $2500 per invoice or item for taxpayers without applicable financial statements.
 For taxpayers that have audited financial statements, the requirements are different.

-NOTE: This is a guide on making the de minimis safe harbor for tangible property in the tax program.
+Note: This is a guide on making the de minimis safe harbor election for tangible property in TaxSlayer Pro desktop and ProWeb.
 This is not intended as tax advice.